redis/docs/content/develop/interact/search-and-query/advanced-concepts/vectors.md

 HNSW is an approximate nearest neighbors algorithm (ANN) that uses a multi-layered graph to make vector search more scalable.
 - The lowest layer contains all data points, and each higher layer contains a subset, forming a hierarchy.
-- At runtime, the search greedily traverses the graph on each layer from top to bottom, finding the "local minima" before dropping to the subsequent layer.
+- At runtime, the search traverses the graph on each layer from top to bottom, finding the "local minima" before dropping to the subsequent layer.

 **Choose the HNSW index when** you have larger datasets or when search performance and scalability are most important *even at the expense of lower search accuracy*.